-While on a recent visit to Kenya I was given the opportunity to have a brief meeting with Kenyan Vice President George Saitoi.
-Saitoi, a man described as serious about his Catholic faith and of a scholarly disposition is also known for his verbal brevity.
-Given his reputation for brevity and the crushing schedule that high-ranking government officials somehow manage to keep, I was not surprised that only ten minutes had been allotted for our meeting.
-To my surprise, we concluded our discussion nearly an hour later after a wide ranging discussion touching on the issues of corruption, international trade, tariffs, subsidies, and briefly, about Kenyan President Daniel Moi’s constitutionally mandated retirement after a twenty-four year rule.
+While on a recent visit to Kenya, I was given the opportunity to have a brief meeting with Kenyan Vice President George Saitoi.
+Saitoi, a man described as serious about his Catholic faith and of a scholarly disposition, is also known for his verbal brevity.
+Given his reputation for brevity and the crushing schedule that high-ranking government officials somehow manage to keep, I was not surprised that only 10 minutes had been allotted for our meeting.
+To my surprise, we concluded our discussion nearly an hour later after a wide-ranging discussion touching on the issues of corruption, international trade, tariffs, subsidies, and briefly, about Kenyan President Daniel Moi’s constitutionally mandated retirement after a 24-year rule.
 I left Kenya one month ago with a sense of anticipation that Kenya could become a model and witness of sound governance, solid constitutional rule, and economic growth for the rest of Africa.
-The latest actions of President Moi and his associates have altered my once hopeful vision.
+The latest actions of President Moi and his associates have altered my once-hopeful vision.

 Recent developments in Kenya indicate that the status quo of Kenyan power politics may prevail, at least in the near term.
 With the deposition of Vice President Saitoi and the sacking of the Constitutional Review Committee, the reformist agenda in Kenya is presently in retreat, which means a victory for the corrupt politicians presently running the country.
 President Moi’s latest political shenanigans are an outrage to anyone who dreams of the day when Kenya will be liberated from a past of political corruption and enjoy the freedom and prosperity its citizenry desires.

-To add insult to injury, the soon-to-be retired President has thrown his support to Uhuru Kenyatta, son of the former president, Jomo Kenyatta, who died in office in 1978.
+To add insult to injury, the soon-to-be retired president has thrown his support to Uhuru Kenyatta, son of the former president, Jomo Kenyatta, who died in office in 1978.
 Moi, who was the anointed successor of Jomo Kenyatta, seems poised to extend his own reign beyond his retirement by supporting the presidential aspirations of the junior Kenyatta.
 Such a move has all the markings of political corruption at the highest levels.
 Kenyatta has little political experience, is young, and, no doubt, will be easily influenced by the elder Moi.
-It is likely that part of the deal brokered between Moi and Kenyatta is an immunity deal for Moi’s family and friends—all who have all benefited financially from Moi’s corrupt leadership.
+It is likely that part of the deal brokered between Moi and Kenyatta is an immunity deal for Moi’s family and friends – all of whom have all benefited financially from Moi’s corrupt leadership.

 If the dictatorial protocol of Kenyan politics holds true to form, it will not be surprising to see President Moi declare a constitutional crisis due to the forcibly halted work of the Constitutional Review Committee and declare the current constitution null and void.
 Most assuredly, he will forget to mention that he is the cause of this crisis and by declaring the present constitution void, he will be able to remain in office with impunity.
 No doubt, he will find it necessary to appoint a new commission to produce a new constitution more amenable to his position.
 Such a transition could take time and I am sure, out of concern for his country, he will be willing to remain in office until the transition is complete.

 With this type of corrupt power politics at the center of Kenyan national life, is it any wonder that the political and economic quagmire that is Kenya continues?
 Such instability results in the continued poverty of a whole nation of people.
-Presently, Kenyans earn on average $337 per year.
+Presently, Kenyans earn on average $337 a year.
 The results of such deep-seated political corruption and the volatile political situation it creates make foreign direct investment in Kenya’s impoverished economy all but impossible.
-In addition to this already disastrous reality is the AIDS epidemic, affecting nearly 15% of the population.
-This, among the other health crises brought on by poverty, has led to drastically reduced life expectancies—somewhere around 47 years for males and rapidly declining.
+In addition to this already disastrous reality is the AIDS epidemic, affecting nearly 15 percent of the population.
+This, among the other health crises brought on by poverty, has led to drastically reduced life expectancies – somewhere around 47 years for males and rapidly declining.